pdxvampire/cyd/README.md

 $${\color{red}Does \space not \space work.}$$

 ## $${\color{yellow}cyd07}$$
 Bunch of code jumbled together.
-Not left in a working state because I realized I needed desperately to get things into source control after losing a "it all works" piece of code when I lost power during a save and it zeroed out the file.
+Not left in a working state because I realized I needed desperately to get things into source control after losing a 'it all works' piece of code when I lost power during a save and it zeroed out the file.
 This will get sliced and diced into further small modules that each work, then eventually all put back into one sketch.
 $${\color{red}***Does \space not \space work.***}$$

 ## $${\color{yellow}cyd08}$$